Gallopsled/pwntools/docs/source/context.rst

 read from the thread-local version, and no value is found, then the global default is checked.

-The thread-local version is available in :mod:`pwn2.lib.context` and the global defaults are available in :mod:`pwn2.lib.context.defaults`.
+The thread-local version is available in :mod:`pwnlib.context` and the global defaults are available in :mod:`pwnlib.context.defaults`.

 .. note::